Guilouz/FLSUN-S1-Open-Source-Edition/docs/flash-motherboard-firmware.md

 - Make sure the printer is turned off.

-- Use the H2.0 hex wrench in the accessory box to remove the screws from the top cover of the printer.
+- Use the H2.0 Allen wrench in the accessory box to remove the screws from the top cover of the printer.

 - Insert microSD card into the microSD port on the motherboard: